IgorOlhovski/Drupal-Framework/README.txt

-Install to sites/all/themes
+***** Install to sites/all/themes

-Please refer to http://drupal.org/support for support.
+Please refer to http://drupal.org/support for themeing support.

-Send any comments or suggestions to andre@andregriffin.com